Chicook/WoldVirtual/README.md

 ## Contact

-For any questions or inquiries, please contact us at [contact@woldvirtual.com](mailto: jaldvox@yahoo.es).
+For any questions or inquiries, please contact us at [jaldvox@yahoo.es].